 How to protect against cross-site scripting

 Most content management systems are protected against cross-site scripting by default.
 However, hackers often find security vulnerabilities in third-party plugins.
-To ensure that your online store is not exposed to security issues in eCommerce such as XSS cyber attacks, follow these practices:
+To ensure that your eCommerce platform is not exposed to security issues in eCommerce such as XSS cyber attacks, follow these practices: